BlenderKit/headless-blender-container/README.md

-# BlenderKit containers

-This repository holds code for creation of containers which are used by BlenderKit team.

-## How to build
+# Blender Headless Container

+Repository for builds of blender-headless containers.
+Used for rendering or other manipulation of Blender files on a server.
+Containers are available at: https://hub.docker.com/r/agajdosi/headless-blender.

 ## Automated builds
 Automated builds are done by Github actions in `.github/workflows/build.yml` file.